 Within three days, William’s younger brother Prince Henry had marshaled his supporters, secured the treasury, and was crowned king at Westminster Abbey.
 Thus Henry I began his reign in August 1100.
 He was the youngest son of William the Conqueror, and he was sometimes called “beaclerc” because of his love of learning, or “clerkship.”
 Orderic Vitalis wrote in his 12th century Ecclesiastical History that Henry “was well instructed in both natural philosophy and knowledge of doctrine.”

 Shortly after his accession to the crown, Henry’s brother Robert, newly returned from the First Crusade, attempted to lay claim to the English crown but the two settled peaceably with Henry renouncing his claim to Normandy.
 However, as time went by Henry made calculated moves and alliances with the Barons surrounding Normandy, eventually ending in several invasions which led to Robert’s defeat in the early 12th century and imprisonment until his death in 1134.
 Thus, Henry was successful in reuniting his father’s realms.
-The Chronicler of the Anglo-Saxon Chronicle honored Henry with the title “Lion of Justice” as the people called him in day, because he successfully reunited the lands of England, Normandy, and Maine (a province of France).
+The Chronicler of the Anglo-Saxon Chronicle honored Henry with the title “Lion of Justice” as the people called him in his day, because he successfully reunited the lands of England, Normandy, and Maine (a province of France).

 Henry was a strong but opportunistic monarch, yet medieval historians have disparaged him for being a licentious king, siring more bastards than any other English monarch (over 20 from six different mistresses).
 Certain historians like William of Malmesbury tried in vain to mask his character flaws by suggesting the good king merely desired more children.

 At any rate, Henry I spent his greying elder years securing promises of submission to the authority of Maud in an effort to prevent civil war after his death.
-At one point he summoned all the barons to receive their sworn allegiance to Maud, and after thirty years of peace and security across the English isle, Henry I died unexpectedly on December 1, 1135.
+At one point he summoned all the barons to receive their sworn allegiances to Maud, and after thirty years of peace and security across the English isle, Henry I died unexpectedly on December 1, 1135.

 However, immediately following the death of Henry I, the chaotic era became known to latter day historians as “The Anarchy.”
 Maud was away in Anjou with her husband when the elder King Henry I passed on, and immediately Stephen (Henry’s nephew and Count of Blois, grandson of William The Conqueror) charged toward London and claimed the crown.
-Stephen’s rulership brought deep divisions among the barons (including the fierce opposition of Henry’s bastard son Robert of Gloucester who was a loyalist of Maud) and the decisive choice was made by the Church.
+Stephen’s rulership brought deep divisions among the barons (including fierce opposition from Henry’s bastard son Robert of Gloucester who was a loyalist of Maud) and the decisive choice was made by the Church regarding Stephen.
 Meanwhile, King David of Scotland (Maud’s uncle) invaded from the north and took Northumbria, but the Archbishop of York mustered his forces and fought a ferocious battle against the invaders called the Battle of the Standard.
 It became the prelude to civil war.

 Timeline of the Norman Monarchs: